rapid7/propsd/docs/getting-started/configuration.md

 * `log` - These settings control logging.

   Propsd treats logging as an event stream and logs to `stdout`.
+Logged events are formatted as JSON objects separated by newlines.
 If you need routing or storage of logs, you'll want to handle that outside propsd.

   The following keys are available: